Project-Sustain/sustain-kNN-dataIngestor/README.md

 On the other hand, features of extracted sketches should be loaded from a metadata server and use the feature names appropriately in Documents to be stored in MongoDB .

+To run this, execute; (make sure config.properties file is in the same directory as the jar) java -jar sustain-kNN-1.0-SNAPSHOT.jar config.properties